 - Digital rights: Access to music and movies often depends on your region.

-Switching Amazon Digital Services
+Switch to a Different Amazon Digital Services Marketplace

 This is where things get messy.
 Amazon’s digital services are more tied to geography than its physical products.